fredwu/datamappify/README.md

 end
 ```

-Inheritance is supported by repositories when your data structure is based on STI ([Single Table Inheritance](http://en.wikipedia.org/wiki/Single_Table_Inheritance)), for example:
+Inheritance is supported for repositories when your data structure is based on STI ([Single Table Inheritance](http://en.wikipedia.org/wiki/Single_Table_Inheritance)), for example:

 ```ruby
 class AdminUserRepository < UserRepository